 Related Reading: Looking for the absolute essentials for your next journey?
 There’s are our all our baby Must-Have’s

 If you’ve graduated from newborn, here’s our next best recommendation.
 In a pop-up cocoon style this ultralightweight model is super easy to fold out and use so no late-night battles.
 The mesh sides provide ventilation and its a great model for indoors or outdoors.
 Comes with a gate check bag.

 If they have outgrown the standard model, there’s also the Kidco PeaPod Plus which can last up to around 5 years of age.

 Pros – Ability to anchor it to the ground.
 Easy fold mechanism

 Related Reading: Outgrown the plane bassinet?
 Here’s how your infant can still get cosy on the plane

-You can also get it in a newborn size for 0-8-month-old children (Deluxe +) as a complete enclosed cocoon.
+You can also get it in a larger

 Pros – Light and great for use on any flat surface.
-Use at home too when you’re enterting that transition phase.
+Use at home too when you’re entering that transition phase.

-Cons – Despite weight, it’s quite bulky and will take up suitcase space
+Cons – Despite the lightweight, it’s quite bulky and will take up suitcase space, pricey.

 Extra infant sleeping items you will need